Popularity: Not Much

 Blowing at: Afternoon

 Wave Tack: Starboard (from the right), Port (from the left)

 Strong North winds during April to September are passing the island with force up to 35 knots many times (Flat and Chop water).
 The best wind blows in the afternoon.
 Kitesurf only with rescue boat!

 In winter time Elafonisos has mostly W/SW winds.
 With W side onshore, starboard tack.
 With S/SW side onshore conditions, port tack, with big wave.
 With SW onshore.
 The best wind early in the morning.

 The weather is mostly sunny and in summer season temperature is around 15-30 °C.

 Depth: Average (deepens gently and incrementally)

-Amazing turquoise waters, waves sometimes up to 3 meters and more!!
+Waves sometimes up to 3 meters and more!
 Not ideal for wave-rides.
 Difficult “washing machine”.
 Use bigger board because there are currents.

 Access to Megalos Simos: Access to Elafonisos is easy via the existing road network through Punta in southern Laconia.
 You can reach the island by car, moto, taxi and bus.

 Follow the journey by road from Athens through the National Road Athens - Corinth - Tripoli - Sparti.
 After Sparti turn left to Krokees to Skala - Neapoli.
 After the Archangelos Village and some kilometers on the right side you will see the sea and see Elafonisos Island.